DavideSergiDS/e-municipal/docs/application_entities/README.md

 # E-Municipal entities
-This document defines and explains the meaning of all entities provided by e-municipal plaftform
+This document defines and explains meaning of all entities provided by e-municipal plaftform

 ## User
-In this application there are three different type of user:
+In this application there are three different types of user:
 - **Citizen user**: it can create an account, submit a new issue, update an existing issue, rates other issues, close (with explanation) its issues.
 - **Authority user**: its account has been created by admin user.
 It takes charge of new opened pending issues, accept/reject its taken charge issues (with explanation), advance status of issues (with explanation).
 - **Admin user**: it have all permissions for example, create users, handle issues etc.